Vanessa Hudgens: 2018present: Career expansion

-Hudgens will be voicing the character of Willow in the Netflix 3D anime-style series Army of the Dead: Lost Vegas, which will serve as a prequel to the 2021 zombie heist film Army of the Dead.
-She is re-teaming with director and executive producer Zack Snyder for the series, after they previously worked together on Sucker Punch.
-The series is reported to release sometime in 2022.

-Hudgens will star in Hamish Linklater and Lily Rabe's film Downtown Owl, alongside Rabe, Ed Harris, Finn Wittrock, Jack Dylan Grazer, and August Blanco Rosenstein.
-It is an adaption of Chuck Klosterman's 2008 novel of the same name, and is being produced by Sony Pictures' production label Stage 6 Films.
-Principal photography began in Saint Paul, Minnesota in April 2022.

-Hudgens has also signed to lead and executive produce the trucker adventure-drama film Big Rig.
-Principal photography is slated to begin later in 2022.
+In 2024, Hudgens competed in season eleven of The Masked Singer as "Goldfish".
+She won the season with Scott Porter as "Gumball" finishing in second place.
+Both of them made references to their work in Bandslam.

 Personal life

-Hudgens was in a relationship with her High School Musical co-star Zac Efron from 2005 to 2010, and with actor Austin Butler from 2011 to 2019.
-In December 2018, Hudgens strongly recommended that Butler try to play Elvis Presley in a biopic, due to the strong resemblance and similarity in vocal style.
-Butler starred as the title role in Elvis in 2022 and earned an Academy Award nomination in 2023.

-In 2021, Hudgens confirmed via Instagram that she was in a relationship with Major League Baseball shortstop Cole Tucker.
-Hudgens and Tucker reportedly got engaged at the end of 2022.

 Hudgens was raised Catholic but now identifies as a non-denominational Christian.
 She attends the Los Angeles affiliate church of Hillsong Church.

+In 2005, Hudgens began dating her High School Musical co-star Zac Efron.
+Their relationship was highly publicized until their breakup in 2010.
+From 2011 to 2019, Hudgens dated actor Austin Butler.
+In 2020, Hudgens began dating Major League Baseball shortstop Cole Tucker.
+Hudgens and Tucker married on December 2, 2023, in Tulum, Mexico.
+Hudgens gave birth to their child in late June or early July 2024.
+On July 12, 2025, the couple announced they were expecting their second child.

 In May 2016, Hudgens paid $1,000 in restitution for damage of U.S. Forest Service property by carving initials within a heart on a rock in the Coconino National Forest and displaying it on her personal Instagram feed.

 In March 2020, Hudgens posted an Instagram video where she stated that it is "inevitable" that people will die from the COVID-19 pandemic.
 The video caused controversy as critics accused her of minimizing the impact of the disease and the need for preventive measures.
 She subsequently apologized for her "insensitive" remarks.

-As of October 2021, Hudgens is living in the "Little DeMille" house, which director Cecil B. Demille built for his mistress.
-Before Hudgens, actor Gary Oldman owned the property.
+In October 2021, Hudgens was shown by Architectural Digest to be living in the "Little DeMille" house, which director Cecil B. DeMille built for his mistress.